 The student must comply with all other applicable North Carolina High School Athletic Association rules and regulations regarding eligibility for athletic participation.

-A dually enrolled student who transitions to full enrollment within the school system will then be governed by North Carolina High School Athletic Association rules and regulations regarding fully enrolled students.
+A dually enrolled student who transitions to full enrollment within the school system will then be governed by State Board of Education and North Carolina High School Athletic Association rules and regulations regarding fully enrolled students.

 Appeals Process